reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 ## Building a GraphQL Server with Spring Boot

 We will use a Spring Boot application to build a GraphQL server implementation.
-For this, let's first create a Spring Boot application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.2.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=graphqldemo&name=graphqldemo&description=Demo%20project%20for%20GraphQL%20with%20Spring%20Boot&packageName=io.pratik.graphqldemo&dependencies=web,lombok,h2).
+For this, let us first create a Spring Boot application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.2.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=graphqldemo&name=graphqldemo&description=Demo%20project%20for%20GraphQL%20with%20Spring%20Boot&packageName=io.pratik.graphqldemo&dependencies=web,lombok,h2).

 ### Adding GraphQL Dependencies
 For the GraphQL server, we will add the following Maven dependencies: